-The risks listed above are not exhaustive, and you should be aware that following the Merger, PMC Commercial and CIM Urban will face various other risks, including those discussed in the reports filed by PMC Commercial with the SEC.
-See "WHERE YOU CAN FIND MORE INFORMATION" beginning on page 204.
+The risks set forth above reflect, in management's opinion, all material risks related to the Merger, to CIM Urban's business and properties, and to PMC Commercial after the Merger.
+The identification of such risks is not, however, exhaustive, and you should be aware that following the Merger, PMC Commercial and CIM Urban will face various other risks, including those discussed in the reports filed by PMC Commercial with the SEC.
+See "WHERE YOU CAN FIND MORE INFORMATION" beginning on page 207.